nwflte/corda-paiements-poc/README.md

 copy your quasar JAR file to the lib directory.
 You will then need to specify ``-javaagent:lib/quasar.jar`` and set the run directory to the project root directory for each test.

-## Testing Examples

-1 - Build the nodes by running ``.\gradlew clean deployNodes`` from project root directory.\
-2 - Run the nodes using ``.\runnodes.bat`` from build\nodes directory.
-(For Linux : ./runnodes)\
-3 - After some time, a window for each node should be ready, you can start flows and query the vault...\
-	- Creating a Bank Balance for the 2 banks from Central Bank node:\
-		``start com.octo.flows.CreateBankStateFlow bank: "BankA", amount: 10000``\
-		``start com.octo.flows.CreateBankStateFlow bank: "BankB", amount: 5000``\
-	- Query to see if states are added (from Central Bank, BankA or BankB nodes):\
-		 ``run vaultQuery contractStateType: com.octo.states.BankBalanceState``\
-	- Make transfer from one bank to another (Example from BankA node to BankB):\
-		``start com.octo.flows.TransferMoneyFlow otherBank: "BankB", amount: 5000``\

 ## Interacting with the nodes